-This resource includes some simple remedies for mild insomnia and sleep disorders to help you go to sleep.
+to help you go to sleep - some simple remedies for mild insomnia and sleep disorders

 First let's get a few things straight: